mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 ### NOTES
 Run Time: **30 Minutes** &nbsp; Roller Time: **40 minutes**

 Started the day with a cup of coffee and the 30 minute run; standard route to _Quadra_ on the bike path.
-This route typically takes me ~32 minutes at an easy pace.
-This morning, I was **feeling great** and back in 30 and.
+This route typically takes me ~32 minutes at an easy pace; this morning, I was **feeling great** and back in 30.

 Work got in the way of me getting on the bike; at 2030 I pedalled easy until bedtime.